Pumpkin Pound Cake [Video]

 Well, I couldn’t resist and topped mine with some white chocolate whipped ganache and it just made it a thousand times better.
 We know that chocolate makes everything better, don’t we?
-But I must say that white chocolate and pumpkin pound cake were meant to be served together, the flavors just work too well together, and complement each other nicely.
+But I must say that white chocolate and pumpkin were meant to be served together, the flavors just work so well together, and complement each other nicely.

-I have been enjoying a slice of this pumpkin pound cake for breakfast with a vanilla latte for the past few days.
-Honestly, this is one of the best pound cakes I have ever had, and if you are one of those people who appreciates a good pumpkin flavor you must make it for yourself.
+Enjoy a slice for breakfast with a pumpkin spice latte this season.
+If you are one of those people who appreciate a good pumpkin flavor you must make as soon as possible.

 What you need to make Pumpkin Pound Cake?

 - Cream cheese

 - All-purpose flour

 - Pureed pumpkin